Written by Chris Oldland

 Is Whole Fuel Suitable For Vegans?

 Whole Fuel contains pea protein isolate, a vegan-friendly complete protein.
 A complete protein means it contains all nine essential amino acids.
-Pea protein has a similar amino acid profile to whey protein but as it is not animal or soy based it is great for vegans or anyone who suffers from allergies to other protein powders, people with these allergies can experience any number of symptoms from simple bloating to upset stomachs and rashes, if you every suffered from this from traditional whey protein then pea protein could well be worth giving a try.
+Pea protein has a similar amino acid profile to whey protein but as it is not animal or soy based it is great for vegans or anyone who suffers from intolerances to other protein powders. if you every suffered from this from traditional whey protein then pea protein could well be worth giving a try.

 Pea protein is around 93% pure protein, making it perfect for both increasing muscle mass and burning fat.
 Consuming protein causes a thermogenic effect in the body, meaning you can burn extra calories just by consuming high protein containing foods.
 Pea protein has also been shown to lower the hormone ghrelin.
 Ghrelin is the bodies hunger hormone, pea protein digests slowly meaning it stays in the stomach longer, delaying your stomach’s secretion of ghrelin may help you to feel fuller for longer.